wandb/docs/docs/guides/app/features/panels/intro.md

 ## Check workspace settings

-A workspace's type indicates whether the workspace generates panels automatically.
-Next to the name of your workspace is a clipboard icon.
+The icon next to the name of your workspace indicates how it generates panels:

-- A green diamond indicates that the workspace is configured for automatic panel generation is enabled.
+- A green diamond indicates that the workspace generates panels automatically.
-- A purple safety pin and ruler indicaters that the workspace is configured for manual panel generation.
+- A purple safety pin and ruler indicaters that the workspace generates panels manually.

 To configure panel generation, [reset the workspace](#reset-a-workspace).